Ben Cayetano: Early years

-Lieutenant governor
+Lieutenant Governor of Hawaii

 Cayetano joined the John D. Waihe'e III gubernatorial ticket in 1986 and became the first Filipino American lieutenant governor in the United States.
 The Waihee–Cayetano ticket was re-elected to a second term in 1990.
 In his capacity as Hawaii's lieutenant governor, Cayetano established the A+ Program, a state-funded, universal, after-school care program with chartered organizations at each public elementary school in Hawaii.